turboapps/docs/deploying/to_a_workspace/a-workspace.md

 Each Workspace contains a set of applications determined by administrator-defined entitlements.
 The application launches after a click on its icon.
 There are three ways to run an application:

-- **Cloud (Browser)**: Runs in the cloud and the application window renders in a new tab in the browser
+- **Cloud (HTML5)**: Runs in the cloud and the application window renders in a new tab in the browser
 - **Cloud (Windowed)**: Runs in the cloud with the application rendered in a new window outside the browser, similarly to a native application
 - **My PC**: Runs on the end user device inside a Turbo container